qupaif/XtreamAccountManagerBot/README.md

 # XtreamUIAccountTelegramManagerBot
-	anage xtreamui iptv users through telegram bot.
+  Manage xtreamui iptv users through telegram bot.
 Users can earn points through daily check-in through telegram bot and use the points to independently register accounts and choose packages to create their own iptv subscription links.
 ### Telegram bot support commands:

 1. `/start`, `/help`: start using bot